hessamimen/shopping_cart_backend-/README.md

 ## Instruction to run the App:

-1- Fork the Repository to your Github Account.
+1- Fork the Repository to your Github Account.<br />
 2- Clone the repisotry yo your local machine.
 3- Go to this directory by typing: cd shopping_cart_backend 4- 'npm install' to initialize the local machine.